Modern Slavery Statement — Commercial Waste Uxbridge Commitment

 Commercial Waste — Uxbridge undertakes ongoing due diligence to prevent involvement in human exploitation.
 Our processes include pre-contract checks, routine assessments and obligation clauses in supplier agreements.
 These checks are proportionate to risk and are applied to new and existing relationships.
 We employ a combination of documentation review and on-site appraisal where necessary.

-Auditor conducting supplier checks at a waste management site Supplier audits form a core part of our compliance framework.
+A cluttered collection of household items and miscellaneous waste materials arranged in a storage area or garage, including cardboard boxes, plastic storage containers, and electronic equipment, with some items stacked or leaning against each other.
+Visible are a black toolbox, a red and black hand truck, a mop with a green handle, and various household tools and packaging.
+The background features shelves with additional stored items, and a mix of natural and artificial lighting illuminates the scene, creating neutral shadows that highlight the textures of the cardboard, plastic, and metal objects.
+This scene exemplifies typical domestic waste accumulation requiring professional rubbish removal services from Commercial Waste Uxbridge, serving the local area of Uxbridge and surrounding postcode regions, to facilitate disposal and clearing of household clutter.
+Supplier audits form a core part of our compliance framework.
 We conduct scheduled and unannounced audits of high-risk suppliers, covering recruitment practices, working hours, payroll records and health and safety standards.
 Audit outcomes are recorded and escalated: suppliers with minor issues must submit corrective action plans, while serious breaches can result in suspension or termination of contracts.
 Our audit programme for CW Uxbridge is designed to be robust, consistent and respectful of operational realities.

 Key elements of supplier oversight include: